• Skip to primary navigation

 Whenever I have bananas that get overripe, I put them in a bag and freeze them.
 These are perfect to use for banana muffins.

-Pull the frozen bananas from the freezer several hours before you want to mix your muffins to give them time to thaw.
+Pull the frozen bananas from the freezer about an hour before you want to mix your muffins to give them time to thaw.

 I usually just toss the bananas into my mixing bowl with the paddle attachment and let it do the mashing for me.